Spotlight on Reporting Your Earnings to Social Security -- 2024 Edition

 Do I have to report my earnings to Social Security?

 Yes.
-If you work and get SSI, then you must report your earnings.
+If you work and get SSI, then you must report changes in your income, including changes in your earnings.
 If you have a representative payee, then your representative payee must report your earnings.

 If you participate in the Ticket to Work Program, you should also report your earnings to the employment network or State vocational rehabilitation agency that is helping you reach your work goals.